-I've been totally focused on springtime cooking lately!
+I've been totally focused on springtime cooking lately.
 With the first day of spring and warmer weather right around the corner, I'm full steam ahead with all things sunny and warm.
-Passover is coming up in our home, so I'm getting ready for all the yummy recipes to welcome in this new season.
-If your family celebrates Easter, this Extra Crispy Smashed Fingerling Potatoes is a dish that would be perfect on that special Sunday as well!
+Whether you celebrate Easter or Passover, these easy smashed potatoes are the yummiest way to welcome in the new season.

 What Are Fingerling Potatoes?